-- 17 The Designated Safeguarding Lead for President Kennedy School is Richard Beattie.
-The Deputy Safeguarding Lead is Ralph Cordes. - 18 The Designated Safeguarding Lead will: - Take overall lead responsibility for safeguarding and child protection in President Kennedy School: - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Liaise with the Local Authority and work with other agencies in line with 'Working Together to Safeguard Children (2018); - Identify if children may benefit from early help; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
-In the event that they are not available, a deputy will be made available; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff have read and understood Part 1 and Annex A of Keeping Children Safe in Education (September 2019); - Update their knowledge and skills regularly and keep up with any developments relevant to their role;
+- The Designated Safeguarding Lead for President Kennedy School is Richard Beattie.
+The Deputy Safeguarding Lead is Ralph Cordes. - 20 The Designated Safeguarding Lead will: - Take overall lead responsibility for safeguarding and child protection Including online safety in President Kennedy School: - Always be contactable during term time (during school hours) for staff to discuss safeguarding concerns.
+In the event that they are not available, a deputy will be made available. - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2020); - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support President Kennedy School with regards to its responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation: - Refer cases to the police where a crime may have been committed; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves President Kennedy School; - Attend or ensure an appropriate representative attends multi-agency

-- Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves President Kennedy School; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safequarded: - Promote a 'culture of safeguarding', in which every member of President Kennedy School community acts in the best interests of the child; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in President Kennedy School; and - Liaise with the headteacher regarding safeguarding cases and issues. - Further details on the role of the Designated Safeguarding Lead can be found in Annex B of Keeping Children Safe in Education (September 2019).
+- safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children - Work closely with other relevant education professionals (eg SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of children who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of President Kennedy School community acts in the best interests of the child; - Ensuring President Kennedy school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations. - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in President Kennedy School; and - Liaise with the Headteacher regarding safeguarding cases and issues. - The Designated Safeguarding Lead will have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff. - Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2021).